Skip to Main Content

 9. Protocol for In-Vitro Work if you do not have IACUC or BUA Template (In-Vitro Work Authorization) has been created to outline your experiment

-• Registrants are responsible for understanding and being in compliance with associated regulations.
+Registrants are responsible for understanding and being in compliance with associated regulations.

 Visit our documents and resources section "DEA Regulations" page https://ehs.ucla.edu/documents/controlled-substances-program

-• Ordering Controlled Substances Material
+Ordering Controlled Substances (All schedules)

-• Individual registrants are responsible for setting up accounts and procuring their material.
+Individual registrants are responsible for setting up accounts and procuring their material.
 Vendors will request compliance documents to setup accounts.
-You will only be able to procurer the schedules you were approved for as listed on your registration.

 Ordering Controlled Substances Schedule 1 & 2: